5T33Z0/Clover-Crate/ACPI/README.md

 To get a better understanding for fixes that are still relevant in 2023, take a look at my [**Desktop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [**Laptop**](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) configs before getting all click-happy and just randomly enable every available fix!

-**TIP**: Use `Fixes` sparsely.
-Instead, apply SSDT hotpatches included in the OpenCore package or from my [**OC-Little Repo**](https://github.com/5T33Z0/OC-Little-Translated) to fix your `DSDT`.

-> [IMPORTANT!]
+> [!TIP]
 >
+>  Use `Fixes` sparsely.
+Instead, apply SSDT hotpatches included in the OpenCore package or from my [**OC-Little Repo**](https://github.com/5T33Z0/OC-Little-Translated).

+> [!IMPORTANT]
+>
 > These fixes have been accumulated over the years – some of them might be deprecated nowadays.
-Remember: just because a fix is available, it doesn't mean that it still works with current hardware and macOS versions!
+So just because a fix exists, it doesn't mean that it will still work with current hardware and macOS releases!

 #### AddDTGP